CycloneDX/sbom-utility/docs/custom-examples.md

 ---

-## Additional use cases
+## Use case examples

-This section shows some additional use cases that are based on real-world requirements.
+This section shows some additional use cases that are based on real-world BOM requirements.

 #### BOM Disclaimer and Classification